 CWI is committed to sharing knowledge and facilitating discussion about the biology and conservation of marine mammals and the protection of their marine environment.
 Our work is not complete until the results of our research are shared with the general public, mariners, and policy makers.

-As a collaborative effort with Saint Mary’s University, we are proud to host an annual Marine Mammal Summer Camp for youth ages 14-17.
+In collaboration with Saint Mary’s University, we offer a Marine Mammal Summer Camp for youth ages 14-17, each summer.

 As a collaborative effort with the Roosevelt Campobello International Park we established an interpretation centre dedicated to education on marine life, conservation and stewardship in the Bay of Fundy.